-Termination Payments.
-In the event we terminate the employment of Mr. Burnett without cause, if Mr. Burnett terminates his employment for good reason, or if there is a termination upon expiration, as those terms are defined in his employment agreement, as amended, then he will be entitled to receive: (i) any base salary and bonus compensation earned but unpaid as of the termination date; (ii) an amount equal to his annual base salary in effect on the termination date; (iii) an amount equal to his average bonus for the previous two years; (iv) \$18,000; and (v) any unreimbursed business expenses to which he is entitled as of the termination date.
-In addition, if we terminate Mr. Burnett's employment without cause, Mr. Burnett terminates his employment for good reason, or there is a termination upon expiration (as defined in the employment agreement, as amended), (i) any unvested stock options and restricted stock previously granted to him prior to the effective date of the employment agreement, as amended, will become fully vested on the termination date and, in the case of stock options, will be exercisable until the earlier of three years after the termination date or the final expiration date provided for in the applicable award agreement; and (ii) any unvested stock options and restricted stock granted to him on or after the effective date of the employment agreement, as amended, scheduled to vest within the twelve (12) month period following the termination date will become fully vested on the termination date and, in the case of stock options, will be exercisable until the earlier of one year after the termination date or the final expiration date provided for in the applicable award agreement.
+In the event the Company terminates the employment of a named executive officer without cause, if the named executive officer terminates his employment for good reason, or if there is a termination by the Company of the agreement's term, as those terms are defined in his employment agreement, as amended, then he will be entitled to receive: (i) an amount equal to his annual base salary in effect on the termination date; (ii) an amount equal to his average bonus for the previous two years; and (iii) \$18,000.
+In addition, (a) any unvested stock options and restricted stock previously granted to him prior to March 3, 2023 will become fully vested on the termination date and, in the case of stock options, will be exercisable until the earlier of three years after the termination date or the final expiration date provided for in the applicable option agreement; and (b) any unvested stock options and restricted stock granted to him on or after March 3, 2023 scheduled to vest within the twelve (12) month period following the termination date will become fully vested on the termination date and, in the case of stock options, will be exercisable until the earlier of one year after the termination date or the final expiration date provided for in the applicable option agreement.